 - Lord of the dance pose | Natarajasana

 - Half pigeon pose | Eka pada rajakapotasana

 - Asana = pose

-Correlating to the crown chakra, or 7th chakra in the body, using the mantra Waheguru aids in self-realization and connects you to the infinite.
-Waheguru translates to “Wonderful Teacher.”
+Correlating to the crown chakra, or seventh chakra in the body, using the mantra Waheguru aids in self-realization and connects you to the infinite.
+Waheguru translates to “wonderful teacher.”

 MUDRA: Abhaya Hrdaya Mudra

-Also referred to as the Fearless Heart Mudra, this mudra will connect you directly to your heart, allowing you to be fearless on your journey to your own truth.
+Also referred to as the fearless heart mudra, this gesture will connect you directly to your heart, allowing you to be fearless on your journey to your own truth.
 To practice, bring your hands in prayer position in front of your heart.
 Bring your right wrist in front of your left so that they cross, palms facing away from each other.
 Join the backs of your hands together.
 Intertwine your index, middle and pinky fingers.
 Touch your index fingers with your thumbs to create a seal.

 THERE’S MORE TO YOU THAN YOU THINK

 Travel down a new road with Gaia, a member-supported conscious media company.
 Join our community of seekers, dreamers, and doers to empower your own evolution.
 Discover over 8,000+ ad-free, streaming videos to inspire and encourage curiosity.
 Everything is waiting for you; which path will you choose?